TopherLid/TopherLid/README.md

 - 👋 Hi, I’m @TopherLid / from Chile
 - 👀 I’m interested in Back-End Developing (PHP and Ruby)
-- 🌱 I’m currently learning Springboot and Ruby on Rails
+- 🌱 I’m currently learning Ruby on Rails and Java (SpringBoot)